check-spelling-sandbox/documentation-v12/README.md

 `export ALGOLIA_APP_ID =__YOUR_ALGOLIA_APP_ID__`
 `export ALGOLIA_INDEX =__YOUR_ALGOLIA_INDEX__`

-A temporary solution has been done since we redirect everything from /docs/ to this documetation site.
+A temporary solution has been done since we redirect everything from /docs/ to this documentation site.
 Whenever we remove this redirect we should remove the `customWithBaseUrl` function in the `src/theme/SearchBar/index.tsx` and use the native `withBaseUrl` instead.

 ### Build